searchspring/snapfu/README.md

 ![build](https://github.com/searchspring/snapfu/workflows/build/badge.svg?branch=master)

-Snapfu is the scaffolding command line tool for the Snap SKD.
+Snapfu is the scaffolding command line tool for the Snap SDK.
 This tool creates a new Searchspring website from one of our existing snap templates and bootstraps a development environment and, if you have access, deploys to an AWS S3 bucket behind a Cloudfront distribution.

 ## Installation